rorydriscoll/LuaSublime/README.md

 Contents
 --------

+### Syntax Coloring

 `Lua.tmLanguage`
 `Lua.JSON-tmLanguage`

-These are new language grammar files for syntax highlighting.
+These files define a language grammar for syntax highlighting lua files.
 Compared to the one that ships with Sublime Text, you get the following:

-- More tokens: Things like function calls and variables are now tagged, so they will show up correctly colored.
+- *More tokens*: Things like function calls and variables are now tagged, so they will show up correctly colored.
-- Better scopes: Most blocks now have some nested scoping support.
+- *Better scopes*: Most blocks now have some nested scoping support.
 This means that if you're in an if-block inside a function inside another function, then it knows this.
 Visually there's no difference, but if you use the expand-scope command then you will find that you'll get far better matches now.

+### Build System

 `Lua.sublime-build`

 This is a build system that runs the current lua file

+### Live Parser

 `ParseLua.py`